 A Project Funding Form (PFF) is used to charge back materials and labor to the requesting department.

 When you submit a work order, it is evaluated by a Facilities shop lead or manager and discussed with the requester.
-If it is determined that the request is chargeable, the Facilities lead or manager itemizes the costs on the PFF and turns it into the Facilities Response Center.
+If it is determined that the request is chargeable, the Facilities lead or manager itemizes the costs on the PFF and turns it into the Facilities Resource Center.
 The FRC will send the PFF to the requester.
 The Cost Center Manager of the requesting department has 15 days to sign and return the PFF, approve the work, or decline it by notifying the FRC.
-When the FRC receives the PFF back, materials will be ordered and the work begins.
-When the work is completed, the requesting department is charged back.
+Upon receipt of the approved PFF, materials will be ordered and the work begins.